Twins: BFT Systems Made Robust: Future Work Conclusion

 \section{Future Work \& Conclusion}

-This paper presented \Twins, a novel approach to systematically test \bft systems.
-The new approach provides coverage for many, but not all, \byzantine attacks.
+\Twins is a novel approach to systematically analyze \bft systems.
+It provides coverage for many, but not all, \byzantine attacks.
 The paper demonstrated anecdotal evidence of coverage with respect to several known \byzantine attacks, and an implementation of \Twins for \librabft that exposes misconfiguration and purposely injected logical bugs within minutes.
 Many directions are left open for future extensions.

 \myparagraph{Theory of \Twins coverage.} As mentioned in the Introduction, it is left open to rigorously characterize the attacks that \Twins can cover.
 In particular, we conjecture that \Twins covers all Byzantine behaviors in a class of protocols that have `full disclosure': each message includes a reference to its entire causal past and any source of non-determinism (such as local coin flips), and nodes act deterministically according to their causal past.
 It would seem that this class of protocols is fully covered by \Twins since the only possible attack by Byzantine nodes is to select different subsets of messages to report to different targets.
 Similarly, we conjecture that \Twins can cover timing violations in a class of `lock-step' synchronous protocols.

-\myparagraph{Additional \Twins mechanisms.} As mentioned in the ``Limitations'' part of the Introduction, for other classes of protocols, it is left open to increase the coverage of the \Twins approach.
-One potential extension is to cover more Byzantine behaviors that do not adhere to `full disclosure'.
-Another extension is to cover timing violations.
+Increasing coverage of \Twins in the settings we explore as well as others, and providing a formal treatment of coverage remain interesting open challenges.

-\myparagraph{Checking additional properties.} A different dimension for extension is the type of guarantees which \Twins tests.
-While this paper focused squarely on safety of the core consensus protocol, the \Twins testing approach can be extended to test ancillary components of \bft systems.
+\myparagraph{Checking additional properties.} A different dimension for extension is the type of guarantees which \Twins \tests.
+While this paper focused squarely on safety of the core consensus protocol, the \Twins approach can be extended to validate ancillary components of \bft systems.
 For example, \librabft switches to a new set of nodes by committing a special block that includes the new set of nodes and signals the reconfiguration event.
 It would be useful to investigate if \Twins can cause a safety violation by creating an inconsistent node change (\ie parts of the network believe in different nodes).
 Similarly, \librabft's smart contract execution engine is re-instantiated \via a similar mechanism, and can be subjected to a similar \Twins-based attack.

 \myparagraph{Extending \Twins implementation.} With respect to the concrete \librabft \Twins implementation presented in \Cref{implementation}, several extensions are left for future work, including: \first tackling more than a pair of \twins; \second detecting liveness violations; and \third implementing process-level \twins over TCP/IP.